murmoh/Server-List-Retrieval-and-Communication-App/README.md

 # Dynamic Server Interaction

 This Python script, built with the Kivy framework, creates an application that not only retrieves a server list from a server but also enables users to join servers and communicate with others.
-The loading screen features engaging animations, a progress bar, and a label.
-As the application transitions to the main screen, users can interact with the server list, join servers, and engage in communication.
+Users can interact with the server list, join servers, and engage in communication.

 ## Key Features:
 - **Server Communication:** Establishes a connection to a server for real-time retrieval of the server list.
 - **Interactive Server List:** The main screen displays the retrieved server list, allowing users to join servers and communicate with others.
-- **Loading Screen Animation:** Engaging loading screen with a rotating image, custom label, and progress bar to enhance the user experience.

 ## Usage:
 1. Ensure the server is running and accessible.
 2. Run the script to start the application.
-3. Loading screen animations and progress bar indicate ongoing server communication.
-4. After a predefined duration, the application seamlessly transitions to the main screen, where users can join servers and communicate.

 ## Server Interaction:
 - Customize the server IP and port in the script (`sys.argv`) to connect to your server.